Northland DHB Stroke/TIA Service

 What is a TIA?

 TIA means Transient Ischaemic Attack.
 It is also often referred to as a "ministroke".
 Usually this means that the interrruption of blood supply is so short that there is no significant injury to the brain.
 Typically, someone who suffers a TIA is back to normal within one hour.
 However, it can last for up to 24 hours.
 The important thing about a TIA is that it can be a warning for future stroke.
 Because of this, we will often ask people to stay in hospital for a day or more to go through tests and treatments aimed at reducing the risk of any future stroke.

-For more information on stroke and TIA a very useful website is the New Zealand Stroke Foundation site www.stroke.org.nz
+For more information on stroke and TIA visit the New Zealand Stroke Foundation